shubhamashish33/Achievements/README.md

 # Show your Achievement 🎉
 A minimal website to show your recent project or achievement.
-This is the simplest way to show what you achieved in recent days.
+It is the simplest way to show what you achieved in recent days.

 [Vist Here🚀](https://shubhamashish33.github.io/Achievements/)